The Sierra Group Can Help You With –

 If you would like more information on selling a house with a short sale or what other options may be available for your specific situation, please contact us TODAY with filling out the form below, or just calling toll free (855)-291-5005.

 7 Days Cash by The Sierra Group, LLC is based in Lincoln, Nebraska.
-We purchase homes locally, and in many other parts of the country such as Nebraska, Missouri, Kansas & Florida!
+We purchase homes locally, and in many other parts of the country such as Nebraska, Missouri, Iowa, Kansas & Florida!
 For the past 20 years, we have been helping people by purchasing their homes directly!
 In addition, we are licensed realtors in Nebraska and Missouri.
 We understand the process and the local markets, allowing you to receive the best service and the best all-cash price for your home!
 We are Veteran Owned, and hold an A+ rating with The BBB!